ozkary/machine-learning-engineering/projects/drug-drug-interaction/README.md

 - Split the data
   - train/validation/test split with 60%/20%/20% distribution.
   - Random_state 42
+- Encode the data
+  - Encode the categorical and numerical feature using DictVectorizer
+  - Encode the target variable to make it numerical continuous from 0-n
 - Train the model
   - LogisticRegression
   - RandomForestClassifier